Cealor/Robin-AssistantX/README.md

 * Highlight messages containing your name (thanks to /u/rlemon, who made [this](https://gist.github.com/rlemon/cc13cb4c31861e5d5ba2a92bfc920aeb) great script)
 * **Automatically try to rejoin, if kicked out of robin (again, thanks to /u/rlemon)**

+* *Posts are filtered after:
+  *  - a user and content blacklist
+  *  - bot messages
+  *  - containment of special characters, ASCII or CAPS
+  *  - channel (configurable)

 ## Installation